psu-efd/pyHMT2D/docs/source/README.rst

 pyHMT2D utilizes and benefits from several open source codes.
-The usage of these codes follows the proper copyright laws and their licenses (see the copies of their original licenses in the “licenses” directory).
+The usage of these codes follows the proper copyright laws and their licenses (see the copies of their original licenses in the â€œlicensesâ€ directory).
 We acknowledge their contributions.

 In particular, the following packages were used: